hoangthangta/ThangKAN/README.md

 * *device*: use "cuda" or "cpu"

 # Results
-Note that task validation accuracy is limited due to the nature of the GLUE dataset.
+Note that task validation accuracy is limited due to the nature of the GLUE datasets.
 Generally, KANs take less (a half) training time while keeping on-par accuracy compared to TransformerMLPs and TransformerClassifiers.
 The accuracy values may be better if using embeddings from LLMs.

 ## WMLI (10 epochs)
 | Network  | Best Training Accuracy | Validation Accuracy | Training time (seconds) |